Non-Bloch band theory for non-Hermitian continuum systems: Continuum systems with local degrees of freedom

 \subsection{Periodic continuum systems}

-The combination of the ideas in Sec.\ref{sec:periodic_GBZ} and Sec.\ref{sec:matrix_homogeneous} immediately provides the non-Bloch band theory in periodic non-Hermitian continuum systems where there are local degrees of freedom.
+The combination of the ideas in Sec. \ref{sec:periodic_GBZ} and Sec. \ref{sec:matrix_homogeneous} immediately provides the non-Bloch band theory in periodic non-Hermitian continuum systems where there are local degrees of freedom.
 In this case, the Hamiltonian is given by

 We consider the matrix-valued periodic complex functions $a_m(x)=a_m(x+a)$, where $a$ represents the lattice constant and $L/a\gg1$ is an integer.
 These functions are $q\times q$ matrices.
 Without loss of generality, we set $a_n(x)=\mathcal{I}_q$, where $\mathcal{I}_q$ is the $q\times q$ identity matrix.
 Under this assumption, we can define $A(x)$ in Eq. \eqref{eq:periodic_general_A_matrix} and $T_a$ in Eq. \eqref{eq:periodic_general_transfer_matrix} in a similar way.
 Now $A(x)$ and $T_a$ become two $qn\times qn$ matrices.
-As a result, the characteristic equation Eq.\eqref{eq:periodic_general_characteristic_equation} for $\beta$ becomes an algebraic equation of order $qn$.
+As a result, the characteristic equation Eq. \eqref{eq:periodic_general_characteristic_equation} for $\beta$ becomes an algebraic equation of order $qn$.
 The roots of this equation can be ordered based on their norms, such that $|\beta_1(E)|\le|\beta_2(E)|\le\cdots\le|\beta_{qn}(E)|$.
 Considering the presence of $qn_l$ boundary constraints at the left edge and $qn_r$ boundary constraints at the right edge, the GBZ equation is derived as which is similar to the GBZ equation in Sec. \ref{sec:periodic_GBZ}.

-The study of the non-Hermitian skin effect in photonic crystals calls for non-Bloch band theory in periodic non-Hermitian continuum systems with local degrees of freedom \cite{zhong2021nontrivial, Ochiai2022non,yan2021nonhermitian, Yokomizo2022non-hermitian_wave, FangHu2022Geometry, liu2023localization,zhu2023photonic}.
-Hence, our general theory serves as a promising perspective on the non-Bloch properties of periodic photonic systems.
+This GBZ equation is a building block of the non-Bloch band theory in periodic non-Hermitian continuum systems with local degrees of freedom.
+It directly applies to the study of the non-Hermitian skin effect in photonic crystals \cite{zhong2021nontrivial, Ochiai2022non,yan2021nonhermitian, Yokomizo2022non-hermitian_wave, FangHu2022Geometry, liu2023localization,zhu2023photonic}.
+Hence, our general theory offers a promising approach to investigating the non-Bloch properties in periodic photonic systems.